jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 '';
 ```

-Remember to also declare these in Terraform.
+Remember to also update the variable declarations in the Terraform configuration.

 Creating the deployment resource
 --------------------------------
-Switching to a new NixOS configuration, operationally, requires two steps: uploading the configuration, and then activating it.
+Switching a remote server to a new NixOS configuration, operationally, requires two steps: uploading the configuration, and then activating it.
 Our goal here is to capture this process in a Terraform resource, such that it happens automatically whenever our configuration changes.
 There's also a few smaller tweaks and workarounds we need, mostly just to make everything SSH-based run smoothly.